 Internal Infringement: If a design or product on Minted is determined to infringe on artwork outside of Minted, we remove the design in question immediately and contact the artist.
 Subsequent submissions will be viewed with heightened scrutiny.

-Internal Similarities: If a submission or product on Minted is deemed to be too similar to a preexisting piece by another artist, we contact the artist to let him or her know.
-If the design is a submission to a Minted Challenge which is still within the submission window, we allow the artist to edit the piece to differentiate it before the deadline.
-If the submission phase is closed, the piece is not eligible for voting or sale, and we remove the piece from the artist’s Minted portfolio.
-If the issue was not identified until after a Challenge closed and launched to minted.com, we retract the design and do not allow the artist to edit the retracted design.
+Internal Similarities: If a submission or product on Minted is deemed to be too similar to a preexisting piece by another artist, we contact the artist to let him or her know and remove the piece from the artist’s Minted portfolio.
+If the issue was not identified until after a Challenge closed and launched to minted.com, we retract the design.